-Bolton Wanderers Saved As Takeover Completed
+Bolton Wanderers saved as takeover completed

 "Now there can be a fresh start with owners who, I believe, will run the club for the good of the supporters and the community as a whole.
 For everything the fans have had to endure, they deserve nothing less."

-Bolton – who were relegated from the Premier League in 2011-2012 – are bottom in League One with -11 points, having received 12-point penalty for entering administration.
+Bolton – which was relegated from the Premier League in 2011-2012 – are bottom in League One with -11 points, having received 12-point penalty for entering administration.

-They were thumped 5-0 by Ipswich Town on Saturday, conceding five goals for the third game running across all competitions.
+It was thumped 5-0 by Ipswich Town on Sunday (AEST), conceding five goals for the third game running across all competitions.